shashank-sharma/100-days-of-code/log.md

 ### Day 20: January 22, 2017

 Created python project fabot which helps you to access facebook through program rather than using browser.

+### Day 21: January 23, 2017

+Added fabot messenger function which lets you read and send messages.
+Thinking of creating a automatic bot of facebook.
+Lets hope for the best.